MLLMEraser: Achieving Test-Time Unlearning in Multimodal Large Language Models through Activation Steering: Preliminary

 \section{Preliminary}

 This section begins by introducing the notation and formalizing the problem of test-time MLLM unlearning in Section~\ref{Notation}.
-Section~\ref{Activation} outlines how activation steering offers a feasible mechanism for \slh{test-time MLLM unlearning} , enabling test-time behavior control without parameter updates.
+Section~\ref{Activation} outlines how activation steering offers a feasible mechanism for \slh{test-time MLLM unlearning}, enabling test-time behavior control.